PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 or load an existing input object from the [Data Pools](knowledge_platform.html#data-pools).

-#### 3. Algorithm Parameters
+#### 3. Job Parameters

-Similar to the section above, the algorithm parameters refer to the corresponding `"params"` field of the service.
+Similar to the section above, the job parameters refer to the corresponding `"params"` field of a service.
-You have the option to include them via key value pairs or directly via a JSON object, similar to the input data.
+You have the option to include them via key-value pairs or directly as a JSON object, similar to the input data.

+#### 4. Advanced Settings

+Right now, there's not much for this point except for the option to save the results of your job in a data pool to e.g. share them with other users.
+### Job Results

+Now, after you clicked on "Run" you will be direct to the page dedicated to the result and details of your job.
+Directly after starting it, you will probably just see "Input Data" and "Job Parameters" fields containing the information you just provided the step prior.
+After the job has (hopefully successfully) finished, the status icon switches to one of two things: It being a green checkmark says - Hooray!
+Your job has been executed without any errors and you see your result either direclty on that page or, if you chose that option, in a specifically created data pool.
+On the other hand, if the status switches to a red cross, something went wrong.
+For that reason we included the **Logs** of the job in the top right corner for your convience.
+The information you find there hopefully helps in identifying if something in the provided data was missing or whether the service itself is malfunctioning.